 12. Initiative

 To do your work efficiently, you must be willing to take initiative.
-This includes recognising areas in your systems that could be improved and coming up with effective solutions to resolve ongoing issues.
+This includes recognizing areas in your systems that could be improved and coming up with effective solutions to resolve ongoing issues.

 Having the ability to take initiative will highlight your self-awareness, insight and drive to perform your duties well and advance professionally.
 Indeed, thinking ahead, taking action and always going the extra mile will do wonders for developing your career.